-Kalalea Heiau, Pu'u Ali'i, Pinao Bay, and the canoe mooring holes.
+Cultural sites and natural resources will be protected from unintentional damage through and enforcement.
+Interpretive displays and pamphlets will be designed and developed in consultation with the Ka'ū community knowledgeable about the area's history and resources.
+The displays and pamphlets will be used to inform and educate visitors of the important resources of South Point, which include but are not limited to the following: Palahemo, Kalalea Heiau, Pu'u Ali'i, Pinao Bay, and the canoe mooring holes.
 Signs that illustrate best practices for sustainable fishing will be placed near popular fishing areas.
 Protective barriers will be constructed and installed at various sites to protect resources from further destruction.
-The endangered 'ohai (Sesbania tomentosa) is also present in the South Point area and will be protected with a fence or rock barrier to avoid disturbance from offroad vehicles and foot-traffic.
-However, damage resulting from off-road vehicles should not be an issue once vehicular access is managed at South Point (as discussed on page 41).
-Native plant restoration programs and beach clean-ups will be conducted as a series of DHHL-organized community work days and/or incorporated as an 'āina-based educational program (as described on page 46).
+The endangered 'ohai (Sesbania tomentosa) is also present in the South Point area and will be protected with a fence or rock barrier to avoid disturbance from off-road vehicles and foot-traffic.
+However, damage resulting from off-road vehicles should not be an issue once vehicular access is managed at South Point.
+Native plant restoration programs and beach clean-ups will be conducted as a series of DHHL-organized community work days and/or incorporated as an 'āina-based educational program (as described under Project 2.1).

-Project 2.3: Plan, design, and construct a walking path that guides visitors around the cultural and natural resources near South Point.
+Project 1.2: Plan, design, and construct a walking path that guides visitors around the cultural and natural resources near South Point.